Skip to main content

 Is there something better than both Wave and QuickBooks?

-Holdings includes AI-powered accounting free with your business bank account.
+Holdings adds AI-powered accounting for $25/mo (30-day free trial) on top of free business banking.
 Unlike Wave, there are no ads and transactions auto-categorize in real-time (no bank feed delay).
-Unlike QuickBooks, it's $0/month forever.
+Unlike QuickBooks, the banking and invoicing underneath are $0/month forever.
 Best for service businesses, freelancers, and nonprofits who want banking + accounting in one place.
 1.75% APY on all balances.